gsass/gsass.site/README.md

 ## Notes for myself

 ### Developing for the website
+- `brew install yarn && yarn install` on a new machine
 - `yarn run dev` will build the webpack bundle in development mode and watch for file changes
   - Dev site is served at http://127.0.0.1:42069/
 - `yarn build` will build a production bundle